 But, if you still long for that idyllic picnic experience, here are a few extras to make your picnic a little more Gwyneth:

-- A lovely picnic blanket or quilt
+- A lovely handmade picnic blanket

-- A large wicker basket
+- A large wicker basket or fancy insulated picnic tote

 - Fun and colorful serving ware (paper, plastic, or even china!)